How to Avoid Addiction or Relapse by Treating Anxiety at Home

 Read on to learn more about anxiety and addiction—and how you can avoid addiction or relapse by treating anxiety at home.

 Understanding Anxiety and Addiction

 There are two types of anxiety: primary anxiety and secondary anxiety.
 Primary anxiety has a number of uncomfortable symptoms similar to those sparked by fear, such as shallow breathing, sweating, and an increased heart rate.
-However, unlike with fear, there is no specific threat driving these symptoms that can one can identify and deal with directly.
+However, unlike with fear, there is no specific threat driving these symptoms that one can identify and deal with directly.

 After you face primary anxiety, secondary anxiety may develop.
-Secondary anxiety is an anxiety about the anxiety symptoms.
+Secondary anxiety is anxiety about anxiety symptoms.
 It’s marked by an effort to monitor and control those uncomfortable symptoms.
 Unfortunately, any efforts at control typically backfire and can increase your anxiety over an inability to avoid or control symptoms.

 This can ultimately lead you to avoid or escape any activities or situations—such as driving—where you fear experiencing an uncontrollable anxiety attack.
 While this avoidance can provide temporary relief, symptoms often come back even stronger if and when you find yourself in a situation you typically try to avoid.